-Here follow details which we refrain from reproducing.
-We have not the least desire to slander the British community in India, but if they begin to boost Miss Mayo's piffle, one may remind them that Barbara Wingfield Stratford could with plausibility be expected to understand her cousins much better than Miss Mayo could understand Indians.
+Here follow details which we refrain from reproducing here.
+We have not the least desire to slander the British community in India, but if they begin to boost Miss Mayo's piffle, one may remind them that Barbara Wingfield-Stratford could with plausibility be expected to understand her cousins much better than Miss Mayo could understand Indians.

-Miss Mayo in her sexual muck-raking deems it unnecessary to have even the doubtful authority of the Abbé Dubois in her support.
-Even the Abbé, as we have seen already, refuses to support her in her contention that Indian women cannot safely venture within reach of India's men. sole bit of evidence here is a discredited story about a martial law poster.
-She has dug the poster out from the Hunter Committee's report on Martial Law and the Disorders.
-The story was investigated by the Congress Enquiry Committee, including Mahatma Gandhi and the late Mr. C. R. Das as its members, and was completely refuted in its report.
-Miss Mayo makes no mention of that refutation.
-The fact is that in this respect standard is particularly high. the Indian Dr. Cornelius in his Current History articleextracts will be found in the Appendix-comments on Miss Mayo's libel, 'where women are not safe is by the side of forts and barracks in which British soldiers are quartered.'
-Miss WingfieldStratford in her book, India and the English, remarks thus on this aspect of Indian character:
+Miss Mayo in her sexual muck-raking deems it unnecessary to have even the doubtful authority of the Abbe Dubois in her support.
+Even the Abbe as we have seen already refuses to support her in her contention that Indian women cannot safely venture within reach of India's men.
+Her sole bit of evidence here is a discredited story about a Martial Law poster.
+She has digged out the poster from the Hunter Committee's Report on Martial Law and the disorders.
+The story was investigated by the Congress Enquiry Committee, whose members included Mahatma Gandhi and the late Mr. C. R. Das, and was completely refuted in their report.
+Miss Mayo makes no mention of the refutation.
+The fact is that in this respect the Indian standard is particularly high.
+Dr. Cornelius in his Current History article-extracts will be found in the Appendix-comments on Miss Mayo's libel-'where women are not safe is by the side of forts and barracks in which British soldiers are quartered.'
+Miss Wingfield-Stratford in her book, Iudia and the English, remarks thus on this aspect of Indian character:\

-"It has never been proved that a single Englishwoman was outraged during the Mutiny, and even at Cawnpore the soldiers stubbornly refused to murder the women and children, and Muhammadan butchers had to be called in from the bazar for the purpose.
-It is recorded that at the Barrackpore Mutiny in 1824 the leaders bound themselves by a solemn oath not to suffer any European lady or child to be injured or molested, whatever might happen.
-One English officer used to let his children go into the ranks and play with the soldiers up till the very day of the Mutiny, and no ladies troubled to leave the station till the guns were actually heard.
-'For a good woman,' says Sir Andrew Fraser, 'whether European or Indian, they have a chivalrous respect and admiration'."
+"It has never been proved that a single Englishwoman was outraged during the mutiny, and even at Cawnpore the soldiers stubbornly refused to murder the women and children, and Mohamedan butchers had to be called in from the bazzar for the purpose.
+It is recorded that at the Barrackpore mutiny in 1824 the leaders bound themselves by a solemn oath not to suffer any European lady or child to be injured or molested, whatever might happen.
+One English Officer used to let his children go into the ranks and play with the soldiers up till the very day of the mutiny, and no ladies troubled to leave the station till the guns were actually heard.
+'For a good woman,' says Sir Andrew Fraser, 'whether European or Indian, they have a chivalrous respect and admiration.'"

-CHAPTER XIX
+CHAPTER XIX.